ka-architect/aws-solutions-architect-associate/topics/data/s3-object-storage/README.md

 - Used when secuity via users/groups gets too complicated, allows managing security at scale
 - Has its own DNS Name for Internet Origin and VPC Origin
 - **VPC Origin:** access points that are restricted to a VPC
-    - Create a VPC endpoint to access S3 Access Point (Gateway/Interface endpoints)
+    - Create a VPC endpoint to access S3 Access Point (Gateway is free/Interface is paidendpoints)
     - Permissions need to be added for VPC endpoint to access S3 bucket
 - You can have security at 3 levels: Access Point, VPC Endpoint, S3 bucket policy